apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 The query will only consider the indexes that contain the specified tag (that is, possibly multiple indexes).
 Each query supports one tag only.
+The tag name may only contain the characters `a-z, A-Z, 0-9, _`.

 Limitations: